 - Register with Fellowship-Wide Services

+You should register with F.W.S. after your Group has met at least three times and has had one business meeting.
 Registering makes your group’s information available to others who are looking for S.L.A.A. meetings in your area and helps the F.W.S. office provide better service to your Group.
 The Registration Form should be submitted on an annual basis or as needed to keep your meeting information current.